sourmash-bio/sourmash/doc/sourmash-internals.md

 Sketches are produced by hashing k-mers with murmurhash and then keeping either the lowest `num` hashes (for MinHashes sketches) or keeping all hashes below `2**64 / scaled` (for FracMinHash sketches).
+This has the effect of selecting approximately one hash for every `scaled` k-mers - so, when sketching a set of 100,000 distinct k-mers, a scaled value of 1,000 would yield approximately 100 hashes to be retained in the sketch.

 The default MinHash sketches use parameters so that they are compatible with mash sketches.